 In other words, based on the studies and their findings, the authors concluded that chiropractic worked better than anti-inflammatory medications and muscle relaxants.
 It even provided more positive results in regard to pain management and greater ease when performing daily activities than medical care, soft tissue treatment, and several other common back pain remedies people typically use in an effort to feel better.

 Hornback Chiropractic & Wellness, P.A. is here to help you recover from back pain, whether it's related to a sports injury or not.
-Give us a call in our Bradenton, FL today at (941) 744-1585 for an appointment.
+Give us a call in our Bradenton, Lakewood Ranch and Palmetto, FL today at (941) 744-1585 for an appointment.

 Petering RC,Webb C. Treatment Options for Low Back Pain in Athletes.
 Sports Health 2011;3(6):550-555.